Molly Brizgys

 • Successfully suppressed methamphetamine due to a Fourth Amendment violation which resulted in dismissal of the felony drug charge

-• Successfully won release for a client incarcerated for 25 years on her first hearing before the Board
+• Successfully won release for a client incarcerated for 25 years on her first hearing before the Arizona Board of Executive Clemency

 • CALI award winner, Contracts